spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/inventory-management-feature-walkthrough/managing-stocks-in-a-multi-store-environment-best-practices.md

 ![image](https://confluence-connect.gliffy.net/embed/image/728ee336-f3e0-4d03-b519-24bc15566360.png?utm_medium=live&utm_source=custom)

-This approach is appropriate for big businesses that can’t have or don’t need multiple warehouses, but still wish to have the data of each store separated.
+This approach is appropriate for big businesses that can't have or don't need multiple warehouses, but still wish to have the data of each store separated.

 ### Implementation reference